-We went out into our garden to check our Tower Garden on the hottest day of the year so far.
+We went out into our garden to check our Vertical Garden on the hottest day of the year so far.

-The outside temperature was over 80 degrees to find our Tower Garden plants were all wilted and drooping!
+The outside temperature was over 80 degrees to find our Vertical Garden plants were all wilted and drooping!

-All the months of growing these vegetables and they now looked like they where dead!
+All the months of growing these vegetables and they now looked like they were dead!

-In the spring, we had two Tower Gardens that were producing well inside our home.
+In the spring, we had two vertical gardens that were producing well inside our home.
 We wanted them outside where they could grow with natural light and air circulation.